Why is this medication prescribed?

 - tell your doctor if you are being treated or have recently been treated with chemotherapy or radiation therapy (treatment for cancer that uses waves of high energy particles to kill cancer cells).
 Also tell your doctor if you have or have ever had lung disease or infection, stomach ulcers, diverticular disease (condition in which abnormal pouches form in the large intestine and may become inflamed), or liver or kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
-You should not become pregnant while you are taking erlotinib and for at least 2 weeks after your treatment.
-Talk to your doctor about birth control methods that you can use during your treatment.
-If you become pregnant while taking erlotinib, call your doctor immediately.
+You should not become pregnant while you are taking erlotinib and for at least 1 month after your final dose.
+Talk to your doctor about birth control methods that you can use.
+If you become pregnant, call your doctor immediately.
 Erlotinib may harm the fetus.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking erlotinib.